 In addition, the Distance Education Advisory Group is a workgroup of the Academic Senate.
 Activities, dialogue, and advisement with the Academic Senate are collegial and productive.
 The DE Coordinator is an active member of several committees: the SAC Technology Advisory Committee (SACTAC), Program Review, Curriculum & Instruction Technology Group (CIC Tech), and the district Technology Advisory Group (TAG).
 Academic Senate support has enhanced efforts to meet the needs of DE students with a Senate-approved Online Teaching Certificate that adopts the @ONE Standards for Quality Teaching and utilizes the accepted CVC-OEI Course Design Rubric.
 (I.B.1 – 6)

-And finally, the mission of SAC’s Professional Development Advisory Committee “collaboratively fosters and supports student success and equity through professional development activities.”
+And finally, the mission of SAC’s Professional Development Advisory Committee is “collaboratively fosters and supports student success and equity through professional development activities.”
 SAC’s professional development team develops professional development activities for both faculty and staff.
 Examples of professional development activities include: Coffee with Colleagues which was created as an interdisciplinary space where faculty, administrators, and classified staff could further build relationships and foster community with each other while engaging in dialogue about pressing equity and social justice issues; Equity in Action Ally Group was created to include faculty and classified staff who had interest in promoting direct actions and methods to provide an equitable classroom environment.
 To further support faculty SLO office Hours are held on a weekly basis.
 Presentations have included AAPI Myths and Realities with Dr. Audrey Yamagata-Noji; Women’s History Month: African American/Black Women and Intergenerational Baggage with Dr. Joy DeGruy; Looking on the Inside and Making Connections with Others with David Flood. (https://sac.edu/FacultyStaff/professional-development/Pages/Mission.aspx).

 I.B.1.
 Analysis and Evaluation